mmngreco/pip_dependency_tree/README.md

      +---------------+     +---------------+
 ```

-In this case we have incompatible versions of numpy between `pkgA` and `pkgB` then
+In this case we have incompatible versions of numpy between `pkgA` and `pkgB`, so
-this should **crash** installation process, but it doesn't.
+this should **crash** the installation process, but it doesn't.

 The example: